neuroinformatics-unit/rsp-vision/README.md

 ### Response matrix and Gaussian fitting

 For each ROI we can identify a response matrix that we call `median_subtracted_response`.
-It is a n_s x n_tf (6x6) matrix, where `n_sf` and `n_tf` are the number of unique spatial and temporal frequencies.
+It is a n_sf x n_tf (6x6) matrix, where `n_sf` and `n_tf` are the number of unique spatial and temporal frequencies.
 Each element of the matrix is the median-subtracted response of the ROI to the corresponding `sf`/`tf` combination.
 It is subtracted because we are interested in the difference between the response to the drifting grating and the response to the static or gray part of the stimulus.
 The median is computed across the repetitions of the same `sf`/`tf` combination, considering different directions independently (for a total of 3, 6 or 9 repetitions) or by pooling all directions together.

-Each matrix can be fitted to a 2D elliptical Gaussian function, adjusted to incorporate ξ, the skew of the temporal frequency tuning curve, which allows us to take into account the tuning for speed.
+Each matrix can be fitted with a 2D elliptical Gaussian function, adjusted to incorporate ξ, the skew of the temporal frequency tuning curve, which allows us to take into account the tuning for speed.

 Gaussian fitting calculations are performed by static methods in the `gaussian_calculations.py` file.
 It is used by the `FrequencyResponsiveness` class to pre-compute the fits for each ROI to be displayed by the dashboard.
 Since the fits are pre-computed, the dashboard will be able to run smoothly.